 Also, it is not necessary to re-register an overseas marriage with ROM for you to transact with Singapore’s Government agencies.

-Further, if you decide to apply for Long-Term Visit Pass (LTVP) in future, one of the requirements is the attendance of the MPP.
+Further, if you decide to apply for Long-Term Visit Pass (LTVP) for your spouse in the future, one of the requirements is the attendance of MSF’s marriage programmes.